hiwenny/CarND-LaneLines-P1/Project1_Report.md

 - different lighting condition: not applicable in this case since they are roughly the same, but I imagine it would perform poorly in cloudy/nighttime since there is no intensity correction.
 - different shape of the lane line: this might be the main reason why the pipeline failed.
 Since the lane lines were not straight, the Hough transform might have returned back widely varying coordinates, and as the result the line fitting was way off.
     This might be fixable with some transformations on the source image using angle data from accelerometer.
-- there might be better ways to achieve what I wanted with my pipeline with faster / simpler method, need feedback on this.
+- there might be better ways to achieve what I wanted with my pipeline with faster / simpler method.